Rob Van Dam

-After leaving WWE in 2007, Van Dam worked on the independent circuit until he signed a contract with Total Nonstop Action Wrestling (TNA) in 2010.
-A few months after his debut, he defeated AJ Styles to win the TNA World Heavyweight Championship.
-He would also appear for AAA and even challenged Dr. Wagner Jr. for the inaugural AAA Latin American Championship at Triplemania XIX, albeit in a losing effort.
-He remained under contract with TNA until 2013, leaving the company after a run with the X Division Championship.
+After leaving WWE in 2007, Van Dam worked on the independent circuit until he signed a contract with Total Nonstop Action Wrestling (TNA) - in 2010.
+A few months after his debut, he defeated AJ Styles to win the TNA World Championship.
+He would also appear for Lucha Libre AAA World Wide and challenged Dr. Wagner Jr. for the newly created AAA Latin American Championship at Triplemania XIX, albeit in a losing effort.
+He remained under contract with TNA until 2013, leaving the company after a run with the TNA X Division Championship.
 After departing TNA, he returned to WWE, where he worked for one year.
-Then, he would stay in the independent circuit, also wrestling from 2019 to 2020 with TNA, now known as Impact Wrestling.
+Then, he would stay in the independent circuit, also wrestling from 2019 to 2020 with TNA (at the time known as Impact Wrestling).
 In 2021, he was inducted into the WWE Hall of Fame, and the following year he was inducted into the Hardcore Hall of Fame.
-Between ECW, WWE and TNA/Impact, Van Dam won 21 total championships, including three world championships, and is only one of two wrestlers in history (alongside Bobby Lashley) to have held the WWE, ECW, and TNA world championships.
+Between ECW, WWE and TNA, Van Dam won 21 total championships, including three world championships, and is only one of two wrestlers in history (alongside Bobby Lashley) to have held the WWE, ECW, and TNA world championships.

 In addition, he headlined many pay-per-view events throughout three decades between the 1990s and 2010s, including the 1998 edition of November to Remember (ECW's flagship event) and the 2011 edition of TripleMania (AAA's flagship event).
 In 2002, Van Dam was ranked the number one pro wrestler in the world by Pro Wrestling Illustrated.
 He was voted "Most Popular Wrestler" by readers of the magazine in 2001 and again in 2002.
 WWE named him the greatest star in ECW history in 2014.

-Outside of professional wrestling, Van Dam has performed as an actor in a number of TV shows, including an episode of The X-Files.
-He also starred in the 2010 movie Wrong Side of Town and the 2015 movie 3-Headed Shark Attack.

-Background
+Early life

 Szatkowski grew up in Battle Creek, Michigan, and graduated from Pennfield Senior High School.
 Szatkowski made his first appearance on WWF television in 1987 in a skit with "The Million Dollar Man" Ted DiBiase.
 At the time, DiBiase was selecting plants from the audience and offering to pay them to perform degrading acts and offered the 16-year-old Szatkowski $100 to enter the ring and kiss his foot, which he did.
 This early appearance was later included as a bonus feature on WWE's Before They Were Superstars DVD and on WWE's Rob Van Dam: One of a Kind DVD.
 He was also in attendance at WrestleMania III as stated on The Hulk Hogan: The Ultimate Anthology DVD.